Waze now displays toll road pricing for drivers in the U.S. and Canada

 Toll roads

 There are some 5,000 miles of toll roads in the U.S. alone, with around 40 U.S. states and territories claiming at least one toll road.
-Pricing can vary from region to region — and there isn’t a single database that contains all the pricing data — which is where the Waze community came into play.
+Pricing can vary from region to region — and there isn’t a single database that contains all the pricing data — which is where the Waze community comes into play.

 Waze built a tool that enabled volunteer editors to manually input data for each toll road, and the company used this data to figure out how much a route from A to B will cost.
 This can include rides scheduled for a later date, as Waze factors in dynamic pricing to cover tolls that cost different amounts depending on the time or day.
 Additionally, if a driver is presented with a toll road route that they wish to avoid, they can hit “alternate routes,” and the first option will always be a toll-free route.